 Although these conditions may manifest with similar symptoms and behaviours, it is important to understand that each individual’s care and support requirements will be different so you should always take a person-centred approach.

 For example, imagine you are working with an individual that you observe shouting and swearing in the garden.

 If they have dementia, the reason for this behaviour may be that they have become angry, scared and frustrated because they are lost and do not know their way back into their home.
 Comforting them and gently guiding them back inside may be the best solution.

 However, if the individual has a learning disability, their behaviour may be caused by something altogether different and they are unable to express this using regular communication.
 Maybe they have a painful toothache or they have lost one of their possessions or they want something to eat.
-In this case, helping to calm the individual and identifying the root cause of the problem using communication methods they are comfortable may be the best approach.
+In this case, helping to calm the individual and identifying the root cause of the problem using communication methods they are comfortable with may be the best approach.
 You may begin by asking them to sit down with you to discuss what is wrong and that you will work with them to resolve it.

-Or, if the individual has psychosis, such as paranoid schizophrenia they may be shouting and swearing at the aeroplanes overhead because the believe they are spying on them.
-Or they may be seeing a hallucination tat they want to go away.
+Or, if the individual has psychosis, such as paranoid schizophrenia they may be shouting and swearing at the aeroplanes overhead because they believe they are spying on them.
+Or they may be seeing a hallucination that they want to go away.
 The support you may provide in this case could be to tell the individual that you are there to support them and keep them safe or converse with them about what they are seeing.